jakimowb/enmapbox_testmigration2/README.md

 ## Contribute own source code

-The EnMAP-Box is hosted on Bitbucket at https://github.com/qgis/QGIS.

 If you like to contribute algorithms and applications to the EnMAP-Box, please describe your ideas in an [enhancement issue](), or contact us via [mail:enmap-box@enmap.org](mail:enmap-box@enmap.org).